jleahred/dynparser/README.md

 zero_or_many = 'b'*
 ```

-Negation will not move current possition
+Negation will not move current position

 Next example will consume all chars till get an 'a'